What It REALLY Takes to Be a Victoria's Secret Model

 However, she wanted to also point out how she doesn’t even look like that in real life (again, PHEW), and that it’s all just down to clever lighting and decent makeup.
 “People need to realise that models get [professional] hair and makeup, incredible lighting, and we know how to pose.
 I’ve been doing this job for almost 10 years, so I know how my body looks good from different angles.
 But I don’t look like that in real life.”

-Speaking to Vogue Australia in March this year she spoke about how she worked with a nutritionist to get into shape: "I cut out all carbs and sugars, all the good stuff.
+Speaking to Vogue Australia in March last year she spoke about how she worked with a nutritionist to get into shape: "I cut out all carbs and sugars, all the good stuff.
 It was very, very hard.
 The results were incredible but mentally I was a wreck."

-Recently, two other Victoria’s Secret models, Josephine Skriver andJasmine Tookes, set up their own Instagram fitness account @joja to document how they stay in shape, including doing a lot of weights, squats and pilates.
+Two other Victoria’s Secret models, Josephine Skriver andJasmine Tookes, set up their own Instagram fitness account @joja to document how they stay in shape, including doing a lot of weights, squats and pilates.

 Also, Kendall Jenner admitted that before she walked for the VS show she "worked out so hard for that, like, literally every single day—sometimes twice.
 I'd go to my trainer, then I'd go for a run a couple hours later."